strangelove-ventures/poa/INTEGRATION.md

 - `rateFloor`: The minimum commission rate allowed. *(note: this must be higher than the StakingParams MinCommissionRate)*
 - `rateCeil`: The maximum commission rate allowed.

-if both rateFloor and rateCiel are set to the same value, then the commission rate is forced to that value.
+if both rateFloor and rateCeil are set to the same value, then the commission rate is forced to that value.

 ```go
 import (